Native American Heritage Month

 Violence between Native Americans and the Dutch colonists—and later, the English, too, as “New Amsterdam” became “New York”—would increase throughout the 1600s.
 These conflicts eventually resulted in forced removal of the Lenape who were not killed by warfare or disease.
 Having been forced out of New York, today, most of their descendants live either in Oklahoma or Ontario, Canada.

 During Native American Heritage Month, it is important not just to celebrate the legacy that Indigenous history makers have left, but also to celebrate those who continue to shape our society, lead their communities, and impact our culture today.
-This month, and all year long, we celebrate these barrier-breaking Native Americans, like Marine Colonel Nicole Mann, the first female Native American to travel to space in October 2022, and Interior Secretary Deb Haaland, who became the first Indigenous Cabinet member in U.S. history in 2021, among countless others.
+This month, and all year long, we celebrate these barrier-breaking Native Americans, like Marine Colonel Nicole Mann, who became the first female Native American to travel to space in October 2022, and Interior Secretary Deb Haaland, who became the first Indigenous Cabinet member in U.S. history in 2021, among countless others.

 Learn more about the many ways you can join us in celebrating Native American Heritage Month this year by checking out the resources below—including reading lists, lesson plans, and upcoming virtual and in-person events for the whole family to enjoy.